Agile Reinforcement Learning through Separable Neural Architecture and Applications: Related Work

-Parallel to KANs, the KHRONOS framework \cite{reza} introduced a separable tensor product B-splines architecture for scientific computing.
-The framework has been validated across diverse scientific domains, including multi-fidelity aerodynamic prediction \cite{apurbaaero}, inverse material design \cite{rezajanus}, fatigue life estimation and application in additive manufacturing \cite{rajib, Park2025}.
-However, while these works demonstrate the efficacy of the architecture for supervised regression, its application to the dynamic, sequential decision making challenges of Reinforcement Learning remains unexplored.
+Parallel to KANs, the KHRONOS framework \citep{reza} introduced a separable tensor product architecture for scientific computing.
+The framework has been validated across diverse scientific domains, including multi-fidelity aerodynamic prediction \citep{apurbaaero}, inverse material design \citep{rezajanus}, predictive and generative intelligence \citep{batley2026snaprimitive}, world model application \citep{batley2026sna}, smooth token embeddings \citep{batley2026leviathan}, fatigue life estimation and application in additive manufacturing \citep{rajib, Park2025}.
+However, while these works demonstrate the efficacy of the architecture for supervised regression, generative intelligence, and world modeling, its application to the dynamic, sequential decision making challenges of Reinforcement Learning remains unexplored.

 This work introduces SPAN to bridge this gap.
-Rather than using a raw KHRONOS architecture, SPAN incorporates a learnable preprocessing layer to project unstructured observations into a feature space suitable for tensor product operations.
-By coupling this adaptation, SPAN offers a function approximation paradigm inherently aligned with the local smoothness of control policies.
-Furthermore, this study provides a comprehensive evaluation specifically isolating sample efficiency and anytime performance metrics critical for deployment in resource-constrained settings rather than solely focusing on final asymptotic performance.
+Rather than using a raw KHRONOS architecture, SPAN incorporates a learnable preprocessing layer that projects unstructured, non-stationary observations into the bounded domain required by KHRONOS, enabling separable tensor-product representations to operate within online RL training loops.
+Unlike the smoothness-as-constraint approaches discussed above, SPAN's local support provides genuine spatial locality of representation: each basis function activates only in a bounded region of state space, concentrating capacity where the value function and policy actually vary.
+Section~\ref{sec:background} formalizes the connection between this property and the Lipschitz structure of RL value functions established by \citep{rachelson2010} and \citep{pirotta2015}.
+Furthermore, this study provides a comprehensive evaluation isolating sample efficiency and anytime performance metrics critical for deployment in resource-constrained settings, rather than solely focusing on final asymptotic performance.